Maximal estimates for averages over space curves: Multilinear estimates

-The theorem holds with $\mathrm C^1$ curve, even with Lipschitz curve when $d=2$ but it is unknown whether the same continues to be true in higher dimensions.
-Once one makes a couple of crucial observations concerning the $\mathrm C^{1,\alpha}$ surfaces, it is not difficult to prove Theorem \ref{holder-rest} through routine adaptation of the arguments in \cite[Proposition 2.1]{BCT}.
-Instead of reproducing them here we provide a sketch of the proof.
+When $d=2$, the theorem holds true with a $\mathrm C^1$ curve even with a Lipschitz curve, but it is unknown whether the same continues to be true in higher dimensions.
+Once one makes a couple of crucial observations concerning $\mathrm C^{1,\alpha}$ surfaces, it is not difficult to prove Theorem \ref{holder-rest} through routine adaptation of the arguments in \cite[Proposition 2.1]{BCT}.
+Instead of reproducing them in detail, we provide a sketch of the proof.
 We refer the reader to \cite{BCT, Bennett} for the details.